MicrosoftDocs/entra-docs/docs/identity/saas-apps/cisco-user-management-for-secure-access-provisioning-tutorial.md

 * If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
 Learn more about quarantine states [here](~/identity/app-provisioning/application-provisioning-quarantine-status.md).

 ## Connector Limitations
 * Cisco User Management for Secure Access supports provisioning a maximum of 200 groups.
-Any groups beyond this number that are in scope may not be provisioned to Cisco Umbrella.
+Any groups beyond this number that are in scope can't be provisioned to Cisco Umbrella.

 ## Additional resources